pnpm/pnpm/docs/vs-npm.md

 - Windows is [not fully supported](https://github.com/rstacruz/pnpm/issues/6) (yet).
 - You can't install from [shrinkwrap][] (yet).
+- Peer dependencies are a little trickier to deal with.
-- Things not ticked off in the [to do list](../README.md#preview-release) are obviously not feature-complete.
+- Things not ticked off in the [to do list](roadmap.md) are obviously not feature-complete.

 Got an idea for workarounds for these issues?
 [Share them.](https://github.com/rstacruz/pnpm/issues/new)